 Wonder.
 Based on R.J.
 Palacio’s excellent book of the same name, Wonder follows a boy with a facial deformity as he heads to a “real school” for the first time.
 Expect great discussions about school, friends, and family dynamics.
 You’ll cry.
 (And you’ll wonder what Owen Wilson’s character does for a living for the family to live in a Manhattan brownstone while Julia Roberts homeschooled Auggie for so many years!)

 Back to the Future.
 Great Scott!
 This movie is good.
 You may want to skip quickly through the parts where Doc is chased by terrorists.
 But then, kids will crack up at Marty trying not to let his mom know who he is; and they’ll definitely crack up when Biff crashes into manure.

 To All The Boys I’ve Loved Before.
-I felt that this was a nearly flawless high school rom com!
-Lana Condor perfectly, charmingly portrays Lara Jean, whose letters to her crushes are mailed accidently.
+I felt that this was a nearly flawless high school rom-com!
+Lana Condor perfectly, charmingly portrays Lara Jean, whose letters to her crushes are mailed accidentally.
 My kids are too young for this one, but it’ll be so fun to watch and chat about when the girls get older.
 The story brings up issues about siblings, style and appearance, friends and groups of friends at school, social media, a discussion of sex, how guys and girls should treat each other.
 All under the watchful eye of John Corbett as the loveable dad.

 Football Fall Family Movies

 Rudy.
 Say it with me: RU-DY.
 RU-DY.
 This classic underdog tale will, perhaps, get your kids more excited when you turn on the football games that you’ll be watching every. single. weekend.